LukaszDziwosz/Arduino_Pump/README.md

 # Arduino_Pump

 Arduino_Pump is a DC pump or motor controller program for Arduino Nano or other Arduino type device.
 Ideal for noisy PC water cooling pumps.
-But it will work with any DC pump, motor or fans.
+But it will work with any DC pump, motor or fan.
 Please check the [schematics](https://github.com/LukaszDziwosz/Arduino_Pump/blob/master/schematics.png) to build your device.
 Watch device in action on [YouTube](https://www.youtube.com/watch?v=E39hx9vBkv0).

 ## Installation